 This is a collaborative guide for Axton’s class mods.
 Thanks to Triad Thunder for his contributions and to all the other members who have posted guides for other characters.

 Class mods (COMs) come in five forms of rarity.
 Each form gives varying boosts to skills.
-The skills and bonuses that a given class mod provides depends on both the prefix and rarity:
+The skills and bonuses that a given class mod provides depend on both the prefix and rarity:

-Blue – Gives boosts to two skills and its respective passive bonus (up to +5 and +6 after level 50)
+- Blue – Gives boosts to two skills and their respective passive bonus (up to +5 and +6 after level 50)

-Purple – Gives boosts to three skills and its respective passive bonus (up to two skills with +4 and one with +5 after level 50)
+- Purple – Gives boosts to three skills and their respective passive bonus (up to two skills with +4 and one with +5 after level 50)

-Orange – Gives boosts to four or more skills and its respective passive bonus (up to +5 after level 50)
+- Orange – Gives boosts to four or more skills and their respective passive bonus (up to +5 after level 50)

 Note: All players are entitled to their own opinions about the viability of each individual skill or class mod.
 I recognize that there are varying degrees of skill across all Axton players and that this is not a 100% accurate representation of every single player’s feelings on each class mod.
 If you feel differently on the rating of a given class mod, then please describe why in the comments below.
 The integrity of this guide depends on your input!

-Good: When a class mod is preferred among most players with minimal criticism on its attributes.
+- Good: When a class mod is preferred among most players with minimal criticism of its attributes.

-Outstanding: When a class mod is highly recommended and praised among all players at endgame.
+- Outstanding: When a class mod is highly recommended and praised among all players at the endgame.

 Grenadier – Outstanding